AliceO2Group/ReadoutCard/README.md

 The CrorcChannelMaster and CruChannelMaster provide the device-specific functionality and use the RORC C API layer.

 The ChannelMaster will acquire a file lock to prevent simultaneous interprocess access to a channel.
-Currently, there are no protections against multi-threaded access, but this is planned for a future release.
 Some of the state is kept in shared memory files so that the state is persistent and that the lock can be handed over to other processes.
 Pages are also stored in shared memory.
 Functionality for clients to supply their own buffer is planned for a future